mikademus/nuno/README.md

 Arf! aims to be the practical everyday format for configs, content files, world definitions, and structured datasets.

+## Philosophy: The Human-First Protocol, Built for Speed

+Most modern data formats are designed solely for transmission (JSON) or system-level automation (YAML).
+They prioritize rigid schemas or opaque parsing rules.
+Arf! is built on the belief that for many tasks—configuration, world-building, and creative data entry—clarity for the human writer can co-exist with trivial parsing for the machine.

+1. **Readability is Not a "Feature"; It’s the Goal**<br />
+In Arf!, you should be able to scan a file and understand its hierarchy through visual landmarks (colons and slashes) rather than counting invisible whitespace or matching nested braces.
+If you can’t read it comfortably, it’s a chore.
+2. **The "Copy-Paste" Safety Principle**<br />
+One of the greatest frustrations with indentation-based formats (like YAML or TOON) is that moving a block of text can silently change its meaning or break the parser.
+Arf! uses explicit scoping that preserves structural integrity no matter where you paste the data.
+3. **Determinism Over "Magic"**<br />
+Arf! avoids "magic" parsing.
+In YAML, the string NO might be converted to a boolean false automatically.
+In Arf!, a string is a string.
+We believe the computer should never have to guess what the human meant.
+This deterministic structure is precisely what allows for fast, simple machine parsing.
+4. **Tables are First-Class Citizens**<br />
+Data isn't just trees; it’s often rows.
+Forcing tabular data into nested Key/Value pairs (JSON) or repetitive arrays (TOML) is an ergonomic failure.
+Arf! treats the Table as a primary construct, allowing humans to maintain the "spreadsheet view" they naturally prefer for lists of entities.
+5. **Graceful Degradation**<br />
+Arf! is designed to be "hand-rolled."
+You shouldn't need a specialized IDE plugin to write a config file.
+By allowing whitespace freedom outside of tables and offering simple shorthand closures (/), Arf! scales easily.

+While other formats create complex problems that require complex parsers, Arf! provides elegant simplicity for both the human author and the machine reader.

 ## Quick Example

 ```